 - 1. The capitalized terms used in the Statement of Claim have the meanings and refer to the definitions indicated below: - a.
-"Class" and "Class Members" means all persons who are or have been enrolled as Officers and/or Members in the Royal Canadian Mounted Police and who have been diagnosed with, or suffered from, an Operational Stress Injury; - b.
+"Class" and "Class Members" means all persons who are or have been regular members (as defined in section 1 of the Royal Canadian Mounted Police Regulations, 2014, SOR/2014-281) and who have been diagnosed with, and/or suffer or have suffered from, an Operational Stress Injury.
+For certainty, the Class excludes civilian and public service members of the Royal Canadian Mounted Police; - b.
 "Crown" means Her Majesty the Queen in Right of Canada, as represented by the Attorney General of Canada, and includes its contractors, subcontractors, agents, servants, employees, appointees, and departments; - c.
-"Mental Health Services" means all mental health care programs, protocols, policies, and procedures, including diagnostic and treatment services, policies for the promotion of mental health in the workplace, programming for the provision of professional mental health support, and tailored training and education efforts to support first responder employees; - d.
-"Mountie" means an Officer or Member of the Royal Canadian Mounted Police, as each are defined in the Royal Canadian Mounted Police Act, R.S.C.
-1985, c.
-R-10, and who are thereby employed with the Royal Canadian Mounted Police; - e.
-"Operational Stress Injury" or "OSI" means any persistent psychological difficulty that results from operational duties with the RCMP and causes impaired functioning, including but not limited to diagnosed medical conditions such as Post-Traumatic Stress Disorder, depression, anxiety, and panic attacks; - f.
-"Post-Traumatic Stress Disorder" or "PTSD" means a mental disorder that may occur after a person experiences or witnesses a traumatic event, the symptoms of which include persistent flashbacks, situational avoidance, disassociation, negative thoughts and moods, and/or disproportionate reactivity; and - g.
-"Royal Canadian Mounted Police" or "RCMP" means the police force constituted by the Royal Canadian Mounted Police Act, R.S.C.
-1985, c.
-R-10, consisting of Officers and other Members, with statutory duties to preserve the peace, prevent crime, and apprehend offenders in furtherance of the laws of Canada.
+"Mental Health Services" means all mental health care services provided by the RCMP to the Class at all material times, including but not limited to the following: services provided through Occupational Health and Safety Services Offices ("OHSS Offices"); the Health Care Entitlements and Benefits Program; Operational Stress Injury ("OSI") Clinics; periodic health assessments; non-professional mental health support including through the Peer-to-Peer program; and training and education efforts, including the Road to Mental Readiness program; and - d.
+"Operational Stress Injury" or "OSI" means any persistent psychological difficulty that results from operational duties with the RCMP and causes impaired functioning, including but not limited to diagnosed medical conditions such as Post-Traumatic Stress Disorder, depression, anxiety, and panic attacks.